codeHustler91/Humanatee-Front-End/README.md

 ## Features of the website

 ### Overview
-* Login, post your thoughts, read other animal's posts, and splash(like) and/or bash(dislike) them as you please!
+* Login and express your thoughts

 ![Make Post](./assets/makePost.gif)

+* Comment on other animal's posts, and splash(like) and/or bash(dislike) them as you please!

 ![View Post](./assets/viewPost.gif)